yandex-cloud/docs/en/legal/privacy.md

 Retention periods are determined taking into account the type of information that is collected and the purpose for which it is collected, bearing in mind the requirements applicable to the situation and the need to destroy outdated, unused information at the earliest reasonable time.
 We set retention timeframes based on the purpose for its collection, and ensure it is kept for no longer than necessary.

 We will retain your personal data for as long as is necessary to fulfil the purposes outlined in this Privacy Policy, or as long as is set out in any relevant contract you hold with us, unless a longer retention period is required or permitted by law.
 Service Data may be deleted or anonymized once it is no longer needed.
-Non-personally information may be retained and used by CloudIL without limitation.
+Non-personally information may be retained and used by Nebius without limitation.

 ## 8. Third Party Service

-The Services contain links to third party websites and services, which are outside CloudIL's control and are not covered by this Privacy Policy.
-CloudIL is not responsible for the privacy practices of such websites and services to which it may link or websites that link to the Services and encourages you to review those privacy policies.
+The Services contain links to third party websites and services, which are outside Nebius's control and are not covered by this Privacy Policy.
+Nebius is not responsible for the privacy practices of such websites and services to which it may link or websites that link to the Services and encourages you to review those privacy policies.

 ## 9. Security precautions to protect your information